MaterializeInc/materialize/doc/user/content/sql/show-databases.md

 ---
 title: "SHOW DATABASES"
-description: "`SHOW DATABASES` returns a list of all databases available to your Materialize instances."
+description: "`SHOW DATABASES` returns a list of all databases in Materialize."
 menu:
   main:
     parent: commands
 ---

-`SHOW DATABASES` returns a list of all databases available to your Materialize instances.
+`SHOW DATABASES` returns a list of all databases in Materialize.

 ## Syntax